BetaPackets/BetaPackets/README.md

 # BetaPackets
-(WIP!)
-Standalone Minecraft protocol library for Spigot, Paper, Bukkit, BungeeCord and Velocity
+The ultimate standalone Minecraft protocol library for all platforms and all Minecraft versions

 ### Note: This project is in very early development and not ready for production use!